charlesblackshear/Towerkrieg/README.md

 ![](tkrieg_main_shot.gif)

 Although an enjoyable game in its current state, Towerkrieg is intended to serve as a testbed for ML algorithms I am developing.
-The current build is stable but the game engine itself is still being tested.
+The current installation is stable but the game engine itself continues to be tested.
 Additionally, this readme.md is under construction.

 ## Getting Started